-On February 26, 2025, pursuant to the terms of the February Inducement Agreement certain holders of existing warrants exercised for cash (i) October 2024 Warrants to purchase an aggregate of up to 1,136,391 shares of Common Stock, at the reduced exercise price of \$0.58 per share, and (ii) August 2024 Warrants to purchase an aggregate of up to 1,302,082 shares of Common Stock, at the reduced exercise price of \$0.58 per share.
+On February 26, 2025, pursuant to the terms of the February Inducement Agreement certain holders of existing warrants exercised for cash (i) October Warrants to purchase an aggregate of up to 1,302,082 shares of Common Stock, at the reduced exercise price of \$0.58 per share, and (ii) August Warrants to purchase an aggregate of up to 1,136,391 shares of Common Stock, at the reduced exercise price of \$0.58 per share.
 We received aggregate gross proceeds of approximately \$1.4 million, before deducting advisory fees and other expenses payable by us.
-In consideration of the immediate exercise of the October 2024 Warrants and August 2024 Warrants by the holders thereof in accordance with the February Inducement Agreement, we issued unregistered common warrants to purchase an aggregate of up to 2,926,166 shares of Common Stock (120% of the number of shares of Common Stock issuable upon exercise of the October 2024 Warrants and August 2024 Warrants) to such holders.
+In consideration of the immediate exercise of the October Warrants and August Warrants to purchase an aggregate of up to 2,926,166 shares of Common Stock (120% of the number of shares of Common Stock issuable upon exercise of the October Warrants and August Warrants) to such holders.